How to catch up on retirement savings at every age

 In your 40s

-Now that you're more established in your career, you might have a greater sense of financial stability—and a bit more disposable income as well.
-If you didn't save much in your 20s and 30s, it's time to kick your retirement contributions into high gear, particularly as you're in your peak earning years.
+Now that you're more established in your career, you might have a greater sense of financial stability—and a bit more disposable income.
+If you didn't save much in your 20s and 30s, it's time to kick your retirement contributions into high gear.

 While your runway to retirement may be a bit shorter than it once was, you still have a few decades to grow your savings.
 Here are a few ways to catch up on retirement savings in your 40s.

 Consider an IRA

-If you're maxing out contributions to your 401(k) or primary retirement savings plan, it may be time to consider opening an individual retirement account, or IRA.
-Traditional IRAs are available to anyone who has earned taxable income during the year.
-Plus, they offer robust tax benefits and a wide range of investment options.
-This makes them a powerful tool for anyone hoping to catch up on retirement savings.
+If you're maxing out contributions to your 401(k) or primary retirement plan, it may be time to consider an individual retirement account, or IRA.
+IRAs are tax-advantaged accounts that can help you save even more for retirement.

 In your 50s

 Your 50s are an important time to buckle down and ensure you're well prepared for retirement.
 While your salary may be at an all-time high, you could be facing new—and potentially unexpected—financial burdens.
+Here are some tips for catching up on retirement savings in your 50s.

 Take advantage of catch-up contributions